awslabs/clickstream-analytics-on-aws/examples/custom-plugins/custom-sdk-transformer/README.md

 ## Plugin description

 The plugin `custom-sdk-transformer` is an example transformer plugin, which transforms input raw json data without compression to clickstream schema.

-The plugin does not:
+The plugin does not support:

 1. decompress data
 2. filter appId
 3. check data refresh hours

 Example input data:

 ```json
 [
   {